muldis/Muldis-Database-Protocol/spec/Muldis_Database_Protocol.md

 primary MDBP feature, at least in principle; implementations can choose to have shared code, but MDBP makes no requirements that they do so.

+This document also uses the terms *MDBP server* and *MDBP client* to refer to, respectively, a concrete library that supports being invoked with the MDBP API, and a concrete application (or library) that supports invoking something else with the MDBP API.

 **Muldis Database Protocol** is bundled with a set of reference API specifications such that each of the latter is specific to an externally defined programming language and demonstrates how to apply the abstract MDBP to the particular paradigms/features/idioms of that language.
 Where the language supports the concept, which is common, the reference API is an actual concrete interface-defining source code file which can be included in or be a concrete dependency for a MDBP implementation in that language.